Come on Over Baby (All I Want Is You): Covers

 Mexican singer and actress Lucero performed "Ven Conmigo (Solamente Tú)" in her 32nd anniversary concert along with her team on La Voz...
 México; the performance was viewed by around ten thousand spectators.
 In the Peruvian show Yo Soy contestant Katherine Vega covered the song personifying Aguilera.
 This version was also used for a Coca-Cola commercial airing all over Latin America.
 The Spanish version of the song was also played in the film Spanglish while Cristina Moreno (Shelbie Bruce) is in the living room with the radio on and is featured in the soundtrack of the film.
+In 2023, "Ven Conmigo (Solamente Tú)" was featured in the sixth season of La Más Draga, performed by Cattriona Biñé.